-The Welcome and Conclusion were not scripted; this text is supplemental to the Presentation.
+The Welcome and Conclusion were not scripted; this text is supplemental to the presentation. https://vimeo.com/showcase/6852800/video/396611031 Thank you for joining us today.

 In honor of so many of our children who have faced untimely death with no hope at all, and for all children facing a death sentence today whether from DIPG or other deadly disease, we thank you for considering this #Moonshot4kids, H. Res.
-114. You must realize the awesome power for good you have, just in a simple signature of support, and we are asking you for your support for this measure today.

-You.
-Have the amazing power of attaching HOPE to pediatric brain cancer with your signature.
-Why wouldn't you?
-Do you point to the rules?
-If ever there were an important reason for exception, wouldn't this be it?
-Wouldn't we do as a nation everything we could to help?
-Here is your opportunity; please take it!
+114. You must realize the awesome power for good you have, just in a simple signature of support, and we are asking you for that support today, to say "yes" to helping children with brain cancer and the amazing scientists assembled before you to be fully equipped in the fight.
+Members of Congress now have the opportunity to attach HOPE to pediatric brain cancer, the #1 cause of cancer-related death in children, with a signature.
+Please take it.
+Would you point to the rules, or the 'unspoken rules' about a day of awareness?
+If ever there were an important reason for revisiting their meaning, purpose and precedents for exception, wouldn't this be it, for our most under-represented, vulnerable, and precious population?
 We can take on any challenge, but success depends upon our being RESOLVED.
 These kids have no time to lose.
-Jace has a terrifying, probable end to face, as do many of the very young children before you who have ventured forth in support of this Resolution and the many children who have come before them.
-Please hear us!
+Jace has a terrifying, probable end to face, as do many of the very young children before you here who have ventured forth in support of this Resolution, and the many children who could not make the journey.
 H. Res.
 114 is a plea to our Representatives in Congress for help; it is meant to shine a light on a very dark place where ignoring childhood deaths by cancer has been made acceptable.
-Please help change this!
-These devoted scientists and officials have committed their lives to saving these children.
-Please, help us support them.
+We must change this!
+Please, help us support the work of these devoted scientists and officials who have committed their lives to saving these children.
+Thank you.